College of Education, Nursing and Health Professions

 - Personal training: In conjunction with community partners and the wellness center at UHart, you’ll design and implement group fitness classes and individualized personal training plans.

-- Strength and conditioning: Under the supervision of a Certified Strength and Conditioning Coach at UHart, you will work with the University’s Division 1 athletic teams.
+- Strength and conditioning: Under the supervision of a Certified Strength and Conditioning Coach at UHart, you will work with the University’s athletic teams.

-- Introduction to athletic training: Working with a Certified Athletic Trainer at UHart, you will gain experience with the University’s Division 1 athletic teams.
+- Introduction to athletic training: Working with a Certified Athletic Trainer at UHart, you will gain experience with the University’s athletic teams.

 After completing the B.S. in Exercise Science, you’ll be qualified for professional certification through various national associations.
 You may also be qualified to earn the prestigious designation of Strength and Conditioning Coach Certified (SCCC) under the direction of UHart’s Director of Strength and Conditioning or an SCCC approved mentor.